piratfm/stm8l_lora_node/README.md

  | E32-868T20D 100mW module (witout LNA and PA) | E32-868T30D 1W module including LNA and PA |

-# This firmware includes such features:
+# Firmware includes such features:
   * Supports LoRa MAC mode A with OTAA or ADR modes.
   * UART pins used for configuring device or getting status info.
   * Configure device by pulling down M0 pin by 10 seconds during start (or initial run).